Delhi likely to get Sputnik V in June: Kejriwal | Health

 - India

-Delhi is likely to receive the first consignment of Sputnik V, the Russian COVID-19 vaccine, in June, Delhi Chief Minister Arvind Kejriwal said on Monday, while stressing that vaccination is the key to fight against the coronavirus.
+Delhi is likely to receive the first consignment of Sputnik V, the Russian COVID-19 vaccine, in June, Delhi Chief Minister Arvind Kejriwal said on Monday, while stressing that vaccination is key to the fight against coronavirus.

-The city currently has 944 cases of mucormycosis, including 300 at the central government-run hospitals, he said.
+The chief minister also said the city currently has around 944 cases of mucormycosis or black fungus, including 300 at the central government-run hospitals.

-Kejriwal was present at a city school to launch a special vaccination drive for journalists and their families.

-The chief minister said there are 944 cases of black fungus infection in the national capital currently.
+The chief minister said there are around 650 cases of the black fungus in Delhi government hospitals but there is a shortage of drugs used to treat the disease.

-''There are 944 cases of the infection, including 300 at the Centre-run hospitals.
-There is a huge shortage of medicines.
-We received 1,000 injections on Saturday and nothing on Sunday,'' he said.
+''There are 300 cases of black fungus in central government hospitals and around 650 in Delhi government hospitals.
+However, the supply of injections is low.
+We had received 1,000 injections the day before yesterday, but did not receive any injections yesterday.
+It takes 3-4 injections per person per day,'' he said.

-Kejriwal said Delhi is likely to get a portion of the Sputnik V consignment that will be imported by the firm concerned after June 20.
+Kejriwal said Delhi is likely to get a consignment of the Sputnik V vaccine that will be imported by the firm concerned after June 20.

-''The production of the vaccine is likely to start in India in August,'' he said.
+''Sputnik will probably offer vaccines after June 20.
+They will start the vaccine production from the month of August.
+They are importing the vaccines right now, and they will allot a section of their imported vaccines to the Delhi government,'' he said.

 The Drugs Controller General of India (DCGI) has granted permission for restricted emergency use of Sputnik V with certain conditions.
-Dr. Reddy's Laboratories will import the vaccine into the country.
+Dr Reddy's Laboratories will import the vaccine in the country.

+The process of lifting the lockdown gradually in the capital also began from Monday, starting with resumption of construction activities and reopening of factories for a week.
+However, many people also faced certain issues on the first day.

+On being asked about the problems faced by people, he said, ''We will rectify whatever issues people are facing.
+I observed that the portal was facing some issues today.
+We are working towards resolving those and all the other issues based on the feedback from f the people,'' he added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)